 The climb has the character of a sea-cliff climb, due to the ominous presence of Lake Superior at its base.

 Sweet Mother Moses 70 Feet

 Located on the Lakeshore Trail, about one hour snowshoe from the Sand Point parking lot this pillar is almost a carbon copy of the Dryer Hose with a large bat wing that develops each year on climbers left.
 It is best to rap in from the top of the climb and lead out.

 Need help locating the climbs?
 An Ice Climbers Guide to Munising Michigan is a valuable tool to locate all of the classics above and even more!
-The guidebook is available in both our Marquette and Houghton locations.
+The guidebook is available in all of our store locations.